 You are not allowed to read this and experience mommy guilt.
 Comparison steals joy.
 I can’t stand it when I fall into doing something out of guilt/ obligation… Nobody likes that feeling.
-I’ve written about keeping Advent with our children simple and just doing what works for you over in this post.
+I’ve written about keeping Advent with our young children simple and just doing what works for you over in this post.

 Advent is about reflecting on what Jesus has done, and what He is doing, and what He has promised to do.
 It’s about taking time to slow down, reflect, pray, and worship the God of the universe who came to us as a little baby – perfect love incarnate.

-- Read one Bible Story/ verse per day that begins with creation (Dec.
-1) and ends on Christmas Day with the birth of Jesus.
+- Read one Bible Story/ verse per day that begins with creation (December 1st) and ends on Christmas Day with the birth of Jesus.

 - Hang an ornament each day that goes along with the verse.

 NOTE: There are many different versions of a Jesse Tree, with slightly different Bible stories or readings to go with each day.
 But, every Jesse Tree focuses on Old Testament prophecies of Jesus’ birth and stories of people in His ancestry.
 The concept fo a Jesse tree Jesse Tree is taken from the phrase “stump of Jesse” in Isaiah 11 that connects the family line of King David to Jesus the Messiah.
 (Jesse was the father of David.)